muktharamesh20/61040-portfolio/assignments/writingConcepts.md

 ## Conference Room Booking
 **concept** RoomBooking\[Rooms, User]

-**purpose** reduce scheduling conflicts of people who need conference rooms
+**purpose** reduce scheduling conflicts of people who need bookable rooms

-**principle** the company or university department specifies rooms that can be rented out, as well as what time that they are not open.
+**principle** the company specifies rooms that can be rented out, as well as what time that they are not open.
 A person who wants to use a room reserves a time period to use the room, and then can be assured of having the room free at that time.

 **state**